stealthman22/100-days-of-code/r2-log.md

 A bit more design inspiration and tricks, and I finally made up my mind on how my portfolio should look (Modern and engaging).
 Made a rough sketch for it, bringing things more into perspective.
 This portfolio inspired me a lot http://qaisar.design.

+### DAY 69 (4th December 2019)

+Working on converting my sketch to a UI/UX design.
+Using Adobe XD as my tool for building the mockup, Following this amazing tutorial by Howard Pinsky https://youtube.com/playlist?list=PLuQZzG-z6zBJvcSTgDleHPDyqRUXYkA6c.
+Crafted my first design today

+### DAY 70 (5th December 2019)

+Finished my first design today, and built it into a prototype.
+Also found out how to frame my designs in an image of a device.